JuliaLang/julia/stdlib/Random/docs/src/index.md

    (provided the methods from 1) what are relied on are implemented), but can of course be specialized for this RNG if there is room for optimization;
 3) `copy` for pseudo-RNGs should return an independent copy that generates the exact same random sequence as the original from that point when called in the same way.
-When this is not feasible (eg hardware-based RNGs), `copy` must not be implemented.
+When this is not feasible (e.g. hardware-based RNGs), `copy` must not be implemented.

 Concerning 1), a `rand` method may happen to work automatically, but it's not officially